vacanza/holidays/docs/source/examples.rst

 :py:func:`ICalExporter` facilitates the creation and export of iCalendar files in compliance with `RFC 5545 <https://datatracker.ietf.org/doc/html/rfc5545>`__.

-The iCalendar specification only supports 2-letter `ISO 639-1 <https://www.loc.gov/standards/iso639-2/php/code_list.php>`__ language codes, which means some holiday lists may not be exportable.
-For instance, Aruba's ``pap_AW`` localization is unsupported.
-Similarly, all of Hong Kong's Chinese language localizations (``zh_CN``, ``zh_HK``) are assigned the shared ``ZH`` code.

-Furthermore, if no :py:attr:`language` is specified for a given holiday but :py:attr:`default_language` is set for that Holiday object, the default language will be used instead.
-If neither attribute exists, the fallback language code ``EN`` will be applied.

 .. code-block:: python

    >>> from holidays import country_holidays